NuGet/NuGetGallery/src/NuGetGallery/App_Data/Files/Content/Privacy-Policy.md

 Non-personal information is data about usage and service operation that is not directly associated with a specific personal identity.
 The .NET Foundation may collect and analyze non-personal information to evaluate how visitors use the NuGet Website.

 ### Aggregate Information
 The .NET Foundation may gather aggregate information, which refers to information your computer automatically provides to us and which cannot be tied back to you as a specific individual.
-Examples include referral data (the Websites you visited just before and just after the Website), the pages viewed, time spent at the Website, and Internet Protocol (IP) addresses.
+Examples include referral data (the websites you visited just before and just after the Website), the pages viewed, time spent at the Website, and Internet Protocol (IP) addresses.
 An IP address is a number that is automatically assigned to your computer whenever you access the Internet.
 For example, when you request a page from one of our sites, our servers log your IP address to create aggregate reports on user demographics and traffic patterns and for purposes of system administration.

 ### Log Files
 Every time you request or download a file from the Website, the .NET Foundation may store data about these events and your IP address in a log file.
 The .NET Foundation may use this information to analyze trends, administer the Website, track users' movements, and gather broad demographic information for aggregate use or for other business purposes.